 UTV, SxS, and side-by-side are interchangeable terms that both refer to a vehicle type with the following main characteristic design features:

-- Has a longer wheelbase, wider track width, and lower center of gravity than an ATV.
+• Has a longer wheelbase, wider track width, and lower center of gravity than an ATV.
 UTVs are designed more toward speed and stability than extreme off-road capabilities and maneuverability in tight spots like ATVs.

-- Uses a non-straddled seating position.
-On a UTV or SxS, you do not sit in a straddled seating position.
-Instead, you’re seated with both legs placed in front of you.
-Sport-oriented models typically use bucket-style seats to keep the rider and passengers in place at higher speeds.
-In contrast, utility-oriented models usually use a bench-style seat that is easy to get in and out of.
 On two-seated UTVs, the seats are placed on the side of each other, thereby the nickname side-by-side.
 On four-seated UTVs, another row with two seats is added behind the driver and front passenger, just like on a car.

-- Comes with a roll cage.
+• Comes with a roll cage.
 The stationary seating position allows the designers to include a protective roll-cage that helps protect the driver and passengers in the event of an accident or tipping.

-- Has a steering wheel and pedals.
+• Has a steering wheel and pedals.
 UTVs use a steering wheel for steering rather than handlebars.
 And for throttle operation and braking, they use pedals rather than levers like on ATVs.

-Just like ATVs, UTVs come in various types designed for youth riders, racing, recreational riding, or utility work.
+Like ATVs, UTVs come in various types designed for youth riders, racing, recreational riding, or utility work.

 XTV (Xtreme Terrain Vehicle)

-While ATVs are referred to as “all-terrain vehicles,” there are limits to how soft and wet grounds they can handle before sinking in.
+While ATVs are referred to as “all-terrain vehicles,” there are limits to how soft and wet ground they can handle before sinking in.
 Some people solve this by installing oversized mud tires, lift kits, and snorkels on their ATVs, immersing in an activity known as mudding.

 Dune-Buggy

-- The design resembles UTVs more than ATVs, with steering wheels and pedals for controls, a protective roll cage, and sit-in seats.
+• The design resembles UTVs more than ATVs, with steering wheels and pedals for controls, a protective roll cage, and sit-in seats.
 UTVs specifically designed for dune-bashing are available and are becoming increasingly popular.

-- The RWD and rear engine layout provide better traction in the sand.
+• The RWD and rear engine layout provide better traction in the sand.

-- The rear wheels are typically paddle-style sand tires, while the front wheels are designed only for steering.
+• The rear wheels are typically paddle-style sand tires, while the front wheels are designed only for steering.

-- Long-travel suspension allows for long jumps and high speed.
+• Long-travel suspension allows for long jumps and high speed.

 Compact Tractor